|

 at Sterling Sound.
 The album artwork was created by artist Alan Aldridge (Beatles,

 Elton John).
+He

 has contributed to various songs.
 2007: contributed three songs to the